jatinagrawal31/hiring/coding_challenges/box_detection/README.md

 Guidelines
 ----------
 * Organize, test, and document like you would on Production
-* Send us a link to the hosted repository (Github, Bitbucket, ...)
+* Send us a link to the hosted repository (GitHub, Bitbucket, ...)

 Task
 ----
 Create a service that will detect all the boxes in a given document.

-It should take the following paramters:
+It should take the following parameters:
-* `input_file`: URL or a Local file path of the input document in which to detect the boxes
+* `input_file`: Local file path of the input document in which to detect the boxes
 * `output_file`: Local file path of the output document in which to draw the detected boxes

 Apart from drawing the boxes in the `output_file`, the service should also return the co-ordinates of the detected boxes in JSON format.